stm32-rs/stm32f1xx-hal/README.md

 # on another terminal
 $ openocd -f interface/$INTERFACE.cfg -f target/stm32f1x.cfg

-# flash and debug the "Hello, world" example
+# flash and debug the "Hello, world" example.
+Change stm32f103 to match your hardware
-$ cargo run --features $MICROCONTROLLER --example led
+$ cargo run --features stm32f103 --example hello
 ```

 `$INTERFACE` should be set based on your debugging hardware.
-If you are using an stlink V2, use
+If you are using
-`stlink-v2.cfg`.
-For more information, see the [embeddonomicon].
+an stlink V2, use `stlink-v2.cfg`.
+For more information, see the
+[embeddonomicon].

 [embeddonomicon]: https://rust-embedded.github.io/book/start/hardware.html